Date: Sun, 02 August 2020

 - Cleland Start 1:00pm start bus departs Belair NP 11:45am

 The cost of the bus is $10 and a booking can be made at the time you enter or by amending your registration.
 The bus ticket is non-refundable.
 Bus bookings will remain open until registrations close, unless sold out earlier.
+A list of entrants and bus bookings can be found by clicking here.

 IMPORTANT INFORMATION ABOUT CAR PARKING AT BELAIR NATIONAL PARK FOR FIVE PEAKS